Go Back

 Brew the White Tea Carefully

-1. Heat 1.65 L of water to 75–80°C (167–176°F).
-Do not allow the water to reach a full boil — white tea brewed at boiling temperature loses its natural floral sweetness and develops astringency that will compete directly with the pineapple's bright acidity and the mint's clean aromatic character.
+1. Heat the 1.65 litres of water to 75–80°C. Do not allow the water to reach a full boil — white tea brewed at boiling temperature loses its natural floral sweetness and develops an astringency that will compete directly with the pineapple's bright acidity and the mint's clean aromatic character.
 No thermometer available?
 Bring the water to a full boil, then rest it uncovered for 4–5 minutes before brewing.
-Add 6 white tea bags or the equivalent in loose-leaf Pai Mu Tan and steep for 3–4 minutes.
+Add the 6 white tea bags and steep for 3–4 minutes.
 Remove the bags gently without squeezing — squeezing releases bitter tannins into a base that is deliberately designed to stay soft and clean.
 Allow the tea to cool to lukewarm before proceeding.

 Prepare the Fresh Pineapple Juice

-1. Add 1½ cups (approximately 300 g) of fresh pineapple cubes to a blender and blend on high speed until completely smooth.
+1. Add the 1½ cups (approximately 300g) of fresh pineapple cubes to a blender and blend on high speed until completely smooth.
 Pour the blended pineapple through a fine-mesh sieve into a bowl or measuring jug and allow the juice to drain naturally under its own weight.
 Do not press or push the pulp through the mesh — pressing introduces fibrous, starchy material that makes the finished tea look cloudy and taste slightly flat rather than clean and bright.
 Discard the spent pulp and set the clear, vivid pineapple juice aside.
 The juice should smell intensely of fresh pineapple — sweet, tropical, and bright.
-If it smells thin or faintly fermented, the pineapple was not ripe enough and the finished drink will reflect that directly.
+If it smells thin or faintly fermented, the pineapple wasn't ripe enough, and the finished drink will reflect that directly.

 Infuse the Ginger

-1. Add 5–6 g of thinly sliced fresh ginger directly to the lukewarm white tea.
+1. Add the 5–6g of thinly sliced fresh ginger directly to the lukewarm white tea.
 Allow the ginger to infuse for 5–7 minutes, tasting at the 5-minute mark.
-You are looking for a gentle, warming presence in the background — noticeable as a soft heat at the back of the palate rather than as a dominant spice note at the front.
+You're looking for a gentle, warming presence in the background — noticeable as a soft heat at the back of the palate rather than a dominant spice note at the front.
 Remove all ginger slices promptly once that level is reached.
-Ginger in this recipe exists purely as a supporting element that adds interest and depth without asserting itself as a primary flavor.
+Ginger here exists purely as a supporting element.
 Extended infusion shifts it from subtly warming to aggressively spiced and introduces a bitterness that white tea and pineapple cannot absorb.
 When in doubt, pull early.

 Add the Pineapple Juice

 1. Stir the strained fresh pineapple juice into the ginger-infused white tea until fully combined.
-No additional sweetener is needed at this stage — ripe pineapple provides both natural sweetness and a clean bright acidity that balances the white tea's delicate character without assistance.
-Taste the base after combining: it should feel tropical, lightly sweet, and gently acidic with the white tea quietly present in the background.
-If the pineapple completely overwhelms the tea, you used too much fruit — the white tea should remain detectable as a soft, floral backdrop.
+No additional sweetener is needed at this stage — ripe pineapple provides both natural sweetness and a clean, bright acidity that balances the white tea's delicate character without assistance.
+Taste the base after combining: it should feel tropical, lightly sweet, and gently acidic, with the white tea quietly present in the background.
+If the pineapple completely overwhelms the tea, too much fruit was used — the white tea should remain detectable as a soft, floral backdrop.

 Add the Mint